Ghosn’s wife slams Japan detention as ‘draconian’ in letter

-TOKYO (AP) — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, an advocacy group, criticizing Japan’s criminal justice system.
+TOKYO (AP) — The wife of Nissan’s former chairman Carlos Ghosn has written a letter to Human Rights Watch, a global advocacy group, criticizing her husband’s long detention and Japan’s criminal justice system as unfair and harsh.

-Carole Ghosn wrote in a nine-page letter Monday her husband’s case highlights a “draconian system.”
+“My husband’s is a case study in the realities of this draconian system,” Carole Ghosn wrote in a nine-page letter Monday to the Tokyo branch of the organization.

-Ghosn, arrested Nov.
-19, has been charged with underreporting income and breach of trust.
+Carlos Ghosn was arrested Nov.
+19 and has been charged with falsifying financial reporting in underreporting his income and with breach of trust in having Nissan Motor Co. shoulder his personal investment losses and make payments to a Saudi businessman.

-The letter describes conditions that are routine for suspects in Japan, which have come under fire from international human rights groups.
-It also defended Ghosn’s character and record in the auto industry.
+Ghosn, who led Nissan for two decades and rescued the Japanese automaker from near-bankruptcy, asserted his innocence in a Tokyo court last week.
+It was his first public appearance since his arrest.

 Most Read Business Stories